baichen-du/baichen-du.github.io/index.md

 ## Projects & Manuscripts

-- **Attention and Awareness of Merger’s Social Meaning Influences Asynchronous Tonal Change in Hong Kong Cantonese.**
+- **An audio-visual account for linguistic and social selectivity in the accommodation to sibilant mergers in Mandarin.**
   <br>
   <!---**Yaoyao Liu**, Yuting Su, An-An Liu, Bernt Schiele, Qianru Sun
   <br>